 Jesus fed the disciples not just with bread, but with Himself: His body, His life, His love, His compassion and strength, His forgiveness and hope, and His Spirit.
 But as soon as they saw and recognized Jesus, “He vanished from their sight.”

-Jesus was no longer before them, because now Jesus was within them, the Burning Heart within themThat place of death is now the place of life, not only a place of shattering, but a place of restoration, to face our deaths and losses and shattered lives.
+Jesus was no longer before them, because now Jesus was within them, the Burning Heart within them, within them all along.
+They returned to the place from which they had to get away.
+That place of death is now the place of life, not only a place of shattering, but a place of restoration, to face our deaths and losses and shattered lives.
 We discover that life awaits us.
 The place hasn’t changed, but we have.